wengsht/Bio/Installation/Installation and Usage.md

 #### Compile and install

-**IMPORTANT: Before you install opencv, pls confer that you have libgtk-2.0-dev already**
+**IMPORTANT: Before you install opencv, pls confirm that you have libgtk-2.0-dev already**

 ```bash
 $ unzip opencv-2.4.9.zip